jhudsl/tidyversecourse/docs/05-prediction.md

 The output is a bit different for categorical variables.
 We can also see variable importance from the model fit, which shows which variables were most important for classifying the data values.
 This lists a score for each variable which shows the decrease in error when splitting by this variable relative to others.
-Avocado - can someone check that?

 ```r